 Through the Treaty of Versailles, the Emperor Gia Long ceded the territory to the French in 1787.
 During the times of French Indochina, Con Son Island was knows as Grande Condore and served as a prison island for political prisoners.
 During the Vietnam War, the South Vietnamese government continued to use the island for the same purpose.
 The prison was closed in 1975 after the Fall of Saigon.

 In 1984 the islands were given protected status as part of Con Dao National Park, which establishes a marine protected area to preserve coral reefs and species of sea turtles and dolphins while developing sustainable eco-tourism.

-The island’s management policy is strongly oriented towards sustainability, hoping to learn from experiences in other regions of Vietnam and balance tourism development with nature conservation.
+The island’s management policy is strongly oriented towards sustainability.
+It hope to learn from experiences in other regions of Vietnam and balance tourism development with nature conservation.

 Most of the inland area of the archipelago is composed by primary jungle and magmatic rock.
-Around it, beautiful beaches and hidden lagoons can be found.
-Given its remote location and the difficulty to access there are relatively few tourists, making Con Dao a paradise off the beaten track in Vietnam.
+Around it, you can find beautiful beaches and hidden lagoons.
+Due to its remote location and the difficulty to access there are relatively few tourists.
+It makes Con Dao as a paradise off the beaten track in Vietnam.

 Updated on March 4, 2020